valory-xyz/trader-quickstart/README.md

 - Staking is currently in a testing phase, so the number of trader agents that can be staked might be limited.
 - Services are evicted after accumulating 2 consecutive checkpoints without meeting the activity threshold.
 - Currently, the minimum staking time is approximately 3 days.
 In particular, a service cannot be unstaked during the minimum staking period.
-- Once a staking program is selected, you can reset your preference by running the command
+- Once a staking program is selected, you can reset your preference by stopping your agent by running ./stop_service.sh and then running the command

   ``` bash
   cd trader; poetry run python ../scripts/choose_staking.py --reset; cd ..